MailOnline/grunt-css-annotator/README.md

 * __dest__: a folder where the resulting css are written.
 If it is not defined the css will be annotated in place.
 * __label__: this label is added to any css rule that is used
 * __override__: (default false) if there is already a label annotated it doesn't change this label, just updates the empty ones
+* __intersection__: (default false) If this option is false I attach the label to all selectors found.
+If true I attach the label to the selectors used in all the pages.
 * __urls__ an array of urls to parse against the selector extracted from the css

 A note about resulting css.
 CSS is parsed and rewritten by reworq.
-There is some small and mostly positive side effect in this:
+There is some small and mostly positive side effects:
 - not valid css can't be parsed and it throws an error
 - some csshacks is not considered to be a valid css
 - the css is nicely reformatted